sods/bioinformatics/index.md

 * [CoCalc](https://cocalc.com/)

 * [Jupyter Notebook on CoCalc](https://www.youtube.com/watch?v=cR0JV8bmUt0)
-Please be aware that SageMathCloud has recently changed into Cocalc, some tutorial material can be still under SageMathCloud name. changed.
+Please be aware that SageMathCloud has recently changed into Cocalc, some tutorial material can be still using the SageMathCloud name.

 * [Jupyter
 Notebook](http://blog.revolutionanalytics.com/2015/09/using-r-with-jupyter-notebooks.html)